ReitroDk/Aerox-OS/README.md

 # Aerox-OS  (Work in Progress)
 Aerox OS is a custom Linux distribution based on Debian 13, currently under development.
 For now, it is just a script that you run after installation.

+At the moment, Aerox OS is **not a standalone distribution**.

 ***

 As you can see, the repository is currently empty.
 I have created it now purely for **organizational purposes** and to secure the project's space.

-In the coming weeks, the **AEROX OS ISO** (installation image) will likely be available here.
+A bootable ISO image may be developed in the future once the project is stable enough.
+This will probably take a long time, since this is a one-person project and there is no team yet.

-Additionally, in **two to three weeks**, I plan to release a **tutorial and a setup script** that you can use on a fresh installation of a Debian "minimal" system.
+in **one to two weeks**, I plan to release a **tutorial and a setup script** that you can use on a fresh installation of a Debian "minimal" system.
 This will allow you to quickly test the system configuration, see if you like it, and use it however you wish.

 ***